Logiqx/gps-wizard/docs/devices/locosys/detective.md

 The GW-60 won't have used the standard Locosys S4-1513 range due to size constraints but it could easily have used the internal components, or created a custom module designed especially for the GW-60.
 The SiRFstar IV chip is only 3.5 x 3.2 x 0.6 mm in size!

-This would mean that both the GW-52 and GW-60 use the SiRFstar IV but with EHVE called SDOS.
+This would mean that both the GW-52 and GW-60 use the SiRFstar IV but with SDOS probably derived from EHVE, or at least using similar calculations.

 As an aside, SDOP should never really have been called "speed dilution of precision" because it is not a dilution of precision.
-I can understand Locosys using the term SDOS (standard deviation of speed) instead of SDOP because it is more accurate.
+It is easy to understand why Locosys used the term SDOS (standard deviation of speed) instead of SDOP, because it is more accurate.

 ### Summary

 The presence of some MediaTek commands in the GW-52 and GW-60 firmware actually help to disprove possible use of a MediaTek chip.
 I've also yet to discover a speed error estimate being generated by any MediaTek chip.
 The closest I have found documented is positional estimates (horizontal, vertical, latitude, longitude and altitude) from the MediaTek MT3333.
+Climb rate is stored in SBP files, yet it is not available from MediaTek chips or NMEA.

 I suspect the $PMTK commands are just hangovers from development and testing of the GW-52.
 All of the NMEA commands and sentences are in plain sight but they are all very basic and do not include speed error estimates.
-The NMEA commands required to switch between 1 Hz and 5 Hz logging are also absent from the GW-52 and GW-60 firmware.
+The NMEA commands required to switch between 1 Hz and 5 Hz logging via NMEA commands are also absent from the GW-52 and GW-60 firmware.

 Some good reasons to suspect that Locosys used the SiRFstar IV: